 Caroline & Gurpreet

-YogicFoods is a blog about yogic foods, yogic diet and living a yogic lifestyle.
-Live the way you think is best for you.
+YogicFoods is a blog about yogic foods, yogic diet and living a yoga lifestyle.
+We believe that family life and work can go hand in hand with a Yogic Lifestyle.
 We share our experiences, give tips, share recipes and hope to inspire.

 Note; This blog article contains affiliate links.
 These links will bring you directly to Amazon and the product page.
 You pay the normal Amazon prize for this product and I get a small commission from Amazon.
 This way you support our blog and make it possible to keep blogging and adding recipes to our website and apps.
 Thank you.